JuliaArbTypes/ArbFloats.jl/README.md

 ### Appropriateness

-Preferred for extending the precision of floating point computations from 64 bits [17 digits] up to 1024 bits [3000 digits].
-Recommended for use where elementary or special functions are evaluated to obtain results with up to 250 digits [800 bits].
+This package is appropriate to use for extending the precision of floating point
+computations from 64 bits [~17 digits] up to 3,250 bits [~1000 digits].
+While Testing on many different hosts is needed to characterize a most performant
+precision range, I have found working with 800 bits (~240 digits) a welcome change.

 #### Conceptual Background